Interior Architecture and Environmental Design

 Course Objective and Content

-In this context, the course includes the evaluation of ecological design factors from cultural, political, and spatial perspectives.
-This course emphasizes the role and importance of the design object in human relationships with the environment
+In this context, the course includes an evaluation of ecological design factors from cultural, political, and spatial perspectives.
+It emphasizes the role and significance of the design object in its interaction with the environment and its place within human relationships.

 Learning Outcomes